Oehmedov/Python-for-Cybersecurity/README.md

 Step-by-step explanation:

-Import libraries
+1. Import libraries

-requests → sends HTTP requests to Amazon
+  a) requests → sends HTTP requests to Amazon

-BeautifulSoup → parses HTML content
+  b) BeautifulSoup → parses HTML content

-time → delays execution
+  c) time → delays execution

-datetime → logs time of price checks
+  d) datetime → logs time of price checks

-Set product URL
+2. Set product URL

-The user pastes the Amazon product link they want to track
+  a) The user pastes the Amazon product link they want to track

-Use HTTP headers
+3. Use HTTP headers

-Prevents Amazon from blocking the request
+  a) Prevents Amazon from blocking the request

-Mimics a real browser
+  b) Mimics a real browser

-Fetch product page
+4. Fetch product page

-requests.get() downloads the webpage
+  a) requests.get() downloads the webpage

-Parse HTML
+5. Parse HTML

-BeautifulSoup extracts product title and price
+  a) BeautifulSoup extracts product title and price

-Display results
+6. Display results

-Prints title, price, and timestamp
+  a) Prints title, price, and timestamp

-Save data
+7. Save data

-Appends price history to price_log.txt
+  a) Appends price history to price_log.txt

-Loop execution
+8. Loop execution

-Script checks price every hour automatically
+  a) Script checks price every hour automatically